fraterrisus/walkthroughs/dragon-wars/maps/phoeban-dungeon.md

 **The Jail (09,01 - 15,07):** You'll have to kill around 100 turns in your jail cell before Berengaria comes to your rescue (paragraph #101).
 All of the other doors in the jail are locked (level 1); the cell at (13,07) contains a crying man who tells you "They're torturing The Druid!" but gives you no more useful information than that.

 To slip past the guards, go to (10,05) and use *Hide*.
-This reveals the secret door to the S at (08,05).
-Or, proceed forward and fight them off.
+Or, step boldly forward and fight them off.

 **The Cave-In (05,01 - 06,01):** The way out of here.
 Use *Climb* or a Shovel to get past it.